bex1111/bex-note/backend/contribution/test.md

 # This is a guide for writing tests for the backend of our project.

-- always start with CAR comment
+- always start with "CAR" comment
 - use jest for mocking
 - use filename.spec.js for test files